Name: orchid: Cymbidium, Paphiopedilum, Dendrobium, Cattleya, Epidendrum, etc.

 Climate: temperate to tropical; indoor or glasshouse plants in cold areas.

-Soil: commercial orchid mix preferred; free draining.
+Soil: orchid mix preferred; free draining.

 Position: full sun to light shade; avoid direct sun through glass indoors.